 Dough

 In the bowl of a stand mixer, add the milk (consider holding back 10 g of milk and adding later if this is the first time you’re making this), egg, tangzhong, salt, sugar and levain.
 Mix and then break up the levain into many smaller pieces.
 Next add the flours.
 I like to use my spatula to mix until there aren’t many dry areas.
 Allow the flour to hydrate (fermentolyse) for 20-30 minutes.
 Mix on low speed and then medium speed until moderate gluten development this may take 5-10 mins.
 You may want to scrape the sides of the bowl during the first 5 minutes of mixing.
 Next add room temperature butter one pat at a time.
 The dough may come apart, be patient, continue to mix until it comes together before adding in more butter.
+Once all the butter has been added and incorporated increase the speed gradually to medium.
+Mix at medium speed until the gluten is well developed, approximately 10 mins.
 You will want to check gluten development by windowpane during this time and stop mixing when you get a good windowpane.
 You should be able to pull a good windowpane, not quite as good as a white flour because the bran will interrupt the windowpane somewhat.
+Next add the zest of two oranges, that way they do not interfere with the gluten development.
+Mix until they are well incorporated in the dough.

-On the counter, shape the dough into a tight ball, cover in the bowl and ferment for 4-6 hours at 82ºF ending bulk fermentation once the dough has risen 30-40%.
+On the counter, shape the dough into a tight ball, cover in the bowl and ferment for 2-4 hours at 82ºF.
+There will be some rise visible at this stage.

-Prepare your pans by greasing them with butter or line with parchment paper.
+Prepare your pan by greasing it or line with parchment paper.

 My index of bakes.